 I would also like to understand if/how my emotions are affecting my investment decisions which is very much a case of "Investor know thyself".

-So what is it that happens to our inner confidence and conviction when markets change dir
+So what is it that happens to our inner confidence and conviction when markets change direction, up or down.

 But the fact is that many investors seem unable to see beyond whatever direction markets seem to be moving in and, therefore, can only see one projected outcome.